In a nutshell

 The Homeboat Company Parque das Nações

-You want to stay somewhere really special with your kids.
+Do you want to stay somewhere really special with your kids?
 How about a houseboat?
-You can do that on the former Expo grounds, and there’s room for up to 6 people.
+There is one on the former Expo grounds, and there’s room for up to 6 people.

-The only downside is that you’re not right in the center of Lisbon, you have to drive for 30 minutes to get there.
+The only downside is that you’re not right in the center of Lisbon, but it is only 30 minutes by metro.

 To The Homeboat Company Parque das Nações